 Click Create filter.

 Once enabled, the automatic forward rule described above will only apply to new incoming emails.
 That means you cannot forward emails already sitting in your mailbox.
-That can be a real problem if, for instance, you're in the middle for a marketing lead campaign and have already received hundreds of emails.
+That can be a real problem if, for instance, you're in the middle of a marketing lead campaign and have already received hundreds of emails.

-What is the daily sending limit for gmail accounts?
+What is the daily sending limit for Gmail accounts?

 Gmail enforces a daily sending quota and may prevent you from sending all your emails at once:

-For personal Gmail accounts, Google will limit you to sending 500 emails / day (reference).
+For personal Gmail accounts, Google will limit you to sending 500 emails/day (reference).

 For professional Gmail G Suite accounts, the limits are more generous.
-Google will limit you to sending 2000 emails / day (500 for trial accounts) and 10 000 auto forwards / day (reference).
-Using the Multi forward extension will count towards decreasing your sending limit, not your auto forward limit.
+Google will limit you to sending 2000 emails/day (500 for trial accounts) and 10 000 auto forwards / day (reference).
+Using the Multi forward extension will count towards decreasing your sending limit, not your auto-forward limit.